LEVPROGRAMMER/Elevator-system/README.md

   Elevator status updates are sent to all connected clients in real time via SignalR.

 - **RESTful API**
-  Exposes endpoints for managing elevators, elevator calls, users, and more.
+  Exposes endpoints for managing elevators, elevator calls, users, and buildings using Dapper for data access.

 ## Project Structure

 - `BL\BlImplementation` - Business logic for elevators and calls.
 - `BL\Bo` - Business objects such as `BLElevator`, `BLElevatorCalls`, etc.
 - `Dal\Do` - Data objects and data access interfaces.
+- `Dal\DalImplementation` - Implementation of data access using Dapper for efficient database interactions.
 - `Server` - ASP.NET Core server, including configuration, SignalR, and API controllers.

 ## Key Files